 Thankfully, ADHD treatments have proven to be effective for people of all ages.
 Healthline details how, for children, clinicians can meet with parents to discuss how to create plans for their children to tackle difficult tasks and learn new skills, such as creating a game plan for how to more easily pay attention in class.
 Additionally, for adults, CBT can help with managing negativity that may arise from managing ADHD symptoms and how to analyze behaviors that the client wants to see a change in.

 No matter your age or background, we look forward to helping you on your journey with ADHD to form a client-centered approach to ease symptoms.

-*This information was adapted from the National Institute of Mental Health and Healthline.
-Click here and here to learn more information.*
+- *More information can be found on the National Institute of Mental Health and Healthline.
+Click this link and this link to learn more.*

 Attention-Deficit/Hyperactivity Disorder. (n.d.).
 National Institute of Mental Health. https://www.nimh.nih.gov/health/topics/attention-deficit-hyperactivity-disorder-adhd